 Great spot for good coffee from Democratic Coffee, people watching, and studying.
-It’s open weekdays until 18:00.
-(Please be aware that you might be turned away if there are too many people at the library at the time).
+It’s open weekdays from 8:00 until 20:00, and weekends from 9:00-16:00 (Please be aware that you might be turned away if there are too many people at the library at the time).

 Visit the Copenhagen Main Public Library website